Kv-062-DevOps/post_conv_jtoy/README.md

-POST Data Converting Service JSON to YAML:
+POST Data Converting Service JSON to YAML.

+How it works:
 1. Listen requests from frontend on port http :8082
 2. Decode body from JSON.
 3. Encode data into YAML.